orbitalchicken/Roadmap/Fixed.md

 	- Caja still uses a 3 sec delay at launch.
 With partial fixes in systemd and caja on runtime dir issues we could probably remove this or reduce it to a single sec.
 	- Can't make CCSM changes stick
 	- mintdesktop: mate-wm-recovery doesn't always work....
+	- apturl-gtk apt://pkname doesn't show in the window list

 KDE Edition
 -----------